MelihCelik00/MelihCelik00/README.md

 <img src="https://media.giphy.com/media/X5TVGmA2mpfmo/giphy.gif" width="90px"></h2>

 Hello everyone, I'm Melih.
-I'm a software developer from Turkey.
-I'm 3rd grade Geomatics Engineering Student at Istanbul Technical University.
-I love working on Robotics and Game Development.
-I love to code with Python, C# and C++.
+I'm 3rd grade Geomatics Engineering Student at Istanbul Technical University who is eager to be a professional software engineer.
+I love working on Automotive, Robotics and Game Development.
+I love to code with Python, C++ and C#.

 **Summary about me:**

 - 🔭 I’m currently working on the software development for autonomous cars.
 - 💬 Ask me about anything you think that I can answer.
-- 📫 How to reach me: You can reach me via email: melihsafa.c@gmail.com
+- 📫 How to reach me: You can reach me via email: melihsafa.c@gmail.com or celik_mel@fev.com
 - ⚡ Fun fact: I love playing basketball, table tennis, guitar and video games.

 **📫 Where to find me:**